Bipartite polygon models: entanglement classes and their nonlocal behaviour

-The remaining sections of the paper are organized along these lines: in Section \ref{two} we discuss the framework and recall some relevant results required for our purpose.
+The remaining sections of the paper are organized as follows: in Section \ref{two} we discuss the framework and recall some relevant results required for our purpose.
 In Section \ref{three} we classify the entangled states, and in Section \ref{four} study their Hardy's nonlocality behaviour.
-In Section \ref{five} we show that the concepts of entanglement and nonlocality in the polygon models are different, and finally, we put our concluding remarks in Section \ref{six}.
+As a consequence, in Section \ref{five}, we demonstrate a one-parameter correlation that strictly resides in the almost quantum realm but doesn't belong to quantum.
+In Section \ref{six}, the study regards the region of intersection between the correlation obtained from quantum theory and the odd-gon theory.
+In Section \ref{seven} we show that the concepts of entanglement and nonlocality in the polygon models are different, and finally, we put our concluding remarks in Section \ref{eight}.